LaunchAtLogin

 CocoaPods used to be supported, but it did not work well and there was no easy way to fix it, so support was dropped.
 Even though you mainly use CocoaPods, you can still use Swift Package Manager just for this package without any problems.

-I'm getting a 'SMCopyAllJobDictionaries' was deprecated in OS X 10.10 warning
+'SMCopyAllJobDictionaries' was deprecated in OS X 10.10

-Apple deprecated that API without providing an alternative.
+I'm getting a Apple deprecated that API without providing an alternative.
 Apple engineers have stated that it's still the preferred API to use.
 I plan to use it as long as it's available.
 There are workarounds I can implement if Apple ever removes the API, so rest assured, this module will be made to work even then.
 If you want to see this resolved, submit a Feedback Assistant report with the following text.
 There's unfortunately still no way to suppress warnings in Swift.

-I can't see the LaunchAtLogin.bundle in my debug build or I get a notarization error for developer ID distribution
+in my debug build or I get a notarization error for developer ID distribution

-As discussed here, this package tries to determine if you're making a release or debug build and clean up its install accordingly.
+I can't see the As discussed here, this package tries to determine if you're making a release or debug build and clean up its install accordingly.
 If your debug build is missing the bundle or, conversely, your release build has the bundle and it causes a code signing error, that means this has failed.

 The script's determination is based on the “Build Active Architecture Only” flag in build settings.
-If this is set to YES, then the script will package LaunchAtLogin for a debug build.
-You must set this flag to NO if you plan on distributing the build with codesigning.
+If this is set to YES

 Related